 The Compensation Committee grants stock options to emphasize retention and align the named executive officers' interests with those of stockholders.
-These awards provide a necessary balance between performance-based and time-vesting awards.
+We believe that stock options provide a necessary balance between performance-based and time-vesting awards as the stock options are considered by us to be performance-based because the executive officers will realize no value unless the stock price appreciates from the date of grant.
 Stock option awards will generally be fully vested four years after the option grant date, subject to continuous service.